Prepaid mobile plans are a great way to save money on voice and SMS and that's true for data too.

 All of T-Mobile's prepaid plans include voice and SMS off-network roaming.
 LTE data is available with a compatible phone. $45 and higher plans include a small amount (50-200 MB) of domestic data roaming

 Ultra Mobile (888-777-0446) is a T-Mobile MVNO with monthly plans only.
 Ultra has some of the best sub $30 plans with data from any operator.
 Ultra is also notable for it's international calling features.
-Ultra Mobile supports international direct dialing and all plans include unlimited calls to at least 11 countries and an international call credit.
+Ultra Mobile supports international direct dialing and all plans include unlimited calls to at least 30 countries.

 For additional data users can add a "BRIDGE DATA" high speed add-on:

 $5 - 500 MB good for 30 days, $10 - 1 GB good for 90 days or $20 - 3 GB good for 90 days.
 The BRIDGE add ons have their own expiration independent from the basic plan activation.
 You can "stack" two add ons and the second one will be held in reserve until the first one is used up or expires.
 Any postpaid Verizon smartphone can be activated on this plan.